Anatolii-Poznyak/employ_test_task/README.md

 - run tests -> `python manage.py test`
 - run script for create JSon with data -> `python DB_Seeder.py 1000 5` (first param - count of employees, second - level of inheritance)
 - it will rewrite employee_data.json (by default 50000 records in file)
-- load data from created fixture to your db -> `python manage.py loaddata`
+- load data from created fixture to your db -> `python manage.py loaddata employee_data`

 ## 🖼 Demo pictures